 - Make a point of exercising, even when you’re busy.
 If you’re going to the zoo that day, tell your kid you have to wake up early to work out before.
 Tell your kid if you worked out while they were at school.
 Make it a part of your every day.

 - Grieve in front of your kids.
 If a pet passes, kids should see you mourn while still being able to cook dinner, be a strong parent, and go to work.

 - Take breaks from work and engage in laziness.
-While working hard — like if you’re cleaning gutters — take a break and show kids that work can still be done while taking care of yourself.
+While working hard, like shoveling snow, take a break and show kids that work can still be done while taking care of yourself.